Contract recommendations to safeguard all parties.

 Click here to download a PDF version of the Principles and Standards.

-Because intended parents and surrogates in international arrangements live in different locations, intended parents usually have no way of knowing whether the agreements they’ve made are being implemented.
-The best way to ensure that the agreements are followed is to have communication with the surrogate, a practice that is often restricted.
-Anecdotal reports show that physicians, clinics, and agencies often agree to contact when pressed.
+Because IPs and surrogates in international arrangements live in different locations, it’s likely to be difficult to know whether the agreements you’ve made are being implemented.
+The best way to ensure that the agreements are followed is to communicate with the surrogate.
+While direct contacts are often discouraged, anecdotal reports show that physicians, clinics, and agencies often agree to contact when pressed.
 IPs can be important agents of change in bringing improved practices to assisted reproduction.